 - Maintaining adequate exercise

-- Developing good eating habits, including a variety of healthy meals and keeping higher fat foods to an occasional treat, along with regular activity
+- Developing good eating habits, including a variety of healthy meals and snacks and keeping higher fat foods to an occasional treat, along with regular activity

 When you feel good, you look good, so focus on health more than numbers.

 Address Concerns With Your Doctor

 If you have concerns about your current height or weight, please address this with your primary care physician.
 A doctor can address all of your concerns based on your medical history, age, current height and weight.

 The information contained in this article is based on current averages for girls and boys in a particular age range.
 Individuals may weigh either more or less than what is listed in the above charts.